Disney Vacation Club Resorts

 What's the difference between the Wilderness Lodge Villas and the Wilderness Lodge?

-Disney's Villas at Wilderness Lodge are a timeshare resort that belongs to the Disney Vacation Club.
+Disney's Villas at Wilderness Lodge is a timeshare resort that belongs to the Disney Vacation Club.
 Villas have kitchenette or kitchen facilities, along with regular rooms.
 Disney's Wilderness Lodge is a Disney hotel in the "Deluxe Resort" category.

 Can I rent rooms in the Wilderness Lodge Villas or do I have to be a member of Disney's Vacation Club (DVC)?